-Using the right tools will not only grant you with the utmost convenience but it will also reduce your cooking time greatly.
+Using the right tools will not only grant you the utmost convenience but will also reduce your cooking time greatly.

 This is why in this article we will discuss everything you need to know about Cast Iron pans.